-2. Add remaining 1/3 cup sugar, 4 eggs (lightly beaten), salt and 1 cup of the flour to the mixture.
+1. In the bowl of your stand mixer, combine the milk, yeast, 1 egg and 1 cup of flour.
+Bring it together with a few swift strokes.
+Sprinkle 1 cup of sugar over the mixture and let stand for 35 minutes.2.
+Add remaining 1/3 cup sugar, 4 eggs (lightly beaten), salt and 1 cup of the flour to the mixture.
 Using the dough hook, mix on low speed until the mixture just comes together.
 Add another 1/2 cup of flour, mixing on low speed to incorporate, and then increase the mixture speed to medium.

 3. Beat at medium speed for 15 minutes.
 Yes, a full 15 minutes.
 And yes, your stand mixer will become quite warm to the touch.
 At the 10-minute mark, make sure the dough is really coming together, working its way up the hook and slapping against the side of the bowl.
 If the dough needs a little more flour, be very sparse in adding it.
 No more than a couple of tablespoons at most.